mafifafm/pxt-microbit/docs/test/courses/csintro/conditionals/project.md

 #### Bonus

-The micro:bit uses its accelerometer to detect when you're shaking it.
+The Ragga uses its accelerometer to detect when you're shaking it.
 How does an accelerometer actually work?

 https://www.youtube.com/watch?v=byngcwjO51U